 - The Department played a leading role in the Transnationalizing Modern Languages project, funded by the AHRC between 2014-17.
 Professor Charles Burdett (now Chair of Italian at Durham) was the PI, and TML examined the forms of mobility that have defined the development of modern Italian culture and its interactions with other cultures across the globe.
 It produced innovative impact case studies and an important policy document ‘Reframing Language Education for a Global Future’ (Sept 2018).

 - Rhiannon Daniels held an AHRC Leadership Fellowship (2014-16) for her project on The Renaissance ‘Decameron’.
-This formed the basis of her monograph in progress, The Renaissance ‘Decameron’: A Social and Material History of the Printed Text, 1470-1600, whichexplores the cultural context of making and consuming a ‘modern classic’ in the first century of print.
+This explores the cultural context of making and consuming a ‘modern classic’ in the first century of print and forms the basis of her monograph in progress.

-- Catherine O’Rawe was Co-Investigator (2013-16) on the AHRC-funded project Italian Cinema Audiences 1945-60.
-This project mixed quantitative and qualitiative research into Italian cinema-going in the post-war period, and has given rise to numerous events and publications, including a forthcoming book with Bloomsbury (2020).
+- Catherine O’Rawe was Co-Investigator on the AHRC-funded project Italian Cinema Audiences 1945-60 (2013-16).
+This project mixed quantitative and qualitative research into Italian cinema-going in the post-war period, and has given rise to numerous events and publications, including an edited book (Bloomsbury, 2020).

 - Centre for Material Texts: The Centre brings together scholars from across the Faculty of Arts, as well as librarians and creative professionals, in the exploration of material texts from the ancient world to the digital age.